 Not the Great American Novel.
 Not poetry.
 Not some thinly disguised autobiographical cathartic work.
 I wanted to see if I could tell a rousing good story using believable characters people would root for.
 I wanted to write stories with satisfying conclusions that sprinkled enough clues about the outcome throughout the story to make a reader say, ‘why didn’t I see that coming?’
 Oh, and I wanted to write stuff that people would actually go out and buy.
 In short, I wanted to write mysteries, suspense, and thrillers.

 Since then, I’ve published eleven books: Murder Imperfect, The Accidental Spy , Deal Killer, The Garden Club Gang, A Murder in the Garden Club, Deadly Deeds, A Murder at the Flower Show, Murder in Negative Space, Murder for a Worthy Cause, and How to Murder Your Contractor.
 All are available in both print and Kindle editions at Amazon.com and in book stores .
 How to Murder Your Contractor is also available in audio at Audible and iTunes.
-My latest, A Whiff of Revenge, has just been published.
+My latest, A Whiff of Revenge, was published in March.